Azure/azure-quickstart-templates/ubuntu-desktop-gnome-rdp/README.md

 When connected over RDP, the VM will prompt you a few times for the Password for the VM.
 If you wish to remove these prompts for future use of the VM, then follow the instructions at this linke: <https://askubuntu.com/questions/675379/how-to-disable-the-password-prompts>

-When connected over RDP to the VM, if/when prompted for the Password for a user named `Ubuntu`, simply select **Cancel** and the prompt will go away.
+When connected over RDP to the VM the first time, it will prompt for password a couple times.
+If/when prompted for the Password for a user named `Ubuntu` this first time connecting, simply select "Cancel" and the prompt will go away.
+Once Ubuntu is configured and able to be used to run apps and other things, then the admin password for the VM will be the password for the `Ubuntu` user it will prompt for later.